Background Check FAQ

 What is a nationally coordinated criminal history check?

-A nationally coordinated criminal history check, also known as 'police check' is a collation of police and conviction history information about an individual that has been determined releasable by Australia’s police agencies.
+A Nationally Coordinated Criminal History Check (NCCHC), also known as 'police check' is a collation of police and conviction history information about an individual that has been determined releasable by Australia’s police agencies.
+You may need a police check for specific jobs or volunteer positions.

 Information that may be disclosed on an applicant’s police check result may include: